 Research Interest/Area of Expertise

 Trained in Duke’s Graduate Program in Literature from 1990-1996, where I worked with Fredric Jameson and Eve Sedgwick, my research and teaching is committed to a comparative approach to the experience of modernity, focusing on the African American, American and Russian cultural traditions.
-Art’s capacity to both represent and create collective affective experiences has been a constant focus of my work.
-These concerns can be seen in my first book, Affective Mapping: Melancholia and the Politics of Modernism (Harvard, 2008), which considers modernism’s relationship to the experiences of modernity through its preoccupation with loss.
+Art’s capacity to represent and create collective affective experiences has been an ongoing focus of my work.
+My first book, Affective Mapping: Melancholia and the Politics of Modernism (Harvard, 2008) considers modernism’s relationship to the experiences of modernity through its preoccupation with loss.
 My second book, Like Andy Warhol (University of Chicago, 2017) examines Warhol’s “liking” and the queer utopian impulses animating it.
-I am now working on a book about black engagement with the ideas and example of Vladimir Lenin.
-See more on this project below.
+I am now working on a book called Black Leninism: How Revolutionary Counter-Moods Are Made.

 Education – Degrees, Licenses, Certifications

 - 1996: Ph.D.
 Duke University, Graduate Program In Literature

 Awards and Grants

 2017: Marilyn Williamson Endowed Distinguished Faculty Fellowship, Wayne State University Humanities Center

 2017: Tamiment Library (NYU) Cold War Center Travel Grant